-As provincial governments began to implement mandatory orders closing non-essential businesses, we released our follow-up publication titled, "Employment Law Issues in Uncertain Times: Triaging workplace restructuring options in light of COVID-19".
+As provincial governments began to implement mandatory orders closing non-essential businesses, we released our follow-up publication titled, Employment Law Issues in Uncertain Times: Triaging workplace restructuring options in light of COVID-19.
 In that guide, we set out options for employers to prepare for the financial impacts of the pandemic, including options such as temporary layoffs, terminations and work-sharing arrangements.

 Since releasing the above publications, hundreds of thousands of Canadian employees have been placed on temporary layoff, or have had their hours or salaries reduced, and most others are working from home.
-Employment legislation has been amended across the country and there are a range of new provincial and federal benefits and assistance packages available to employees and employers.
+Employment legislation has been amended across the country, and there are a range of new provincial and federal benefits and assistance packages available to employees and employers.

 Employers will soon face new considerations as we enter various return to work stages, while awaiting an effective treatment or the release of a vaccine.
+On May 1, 2020, the Ontario government announced that some additional businesses in Ontario will be permitted to re-open on May 4, 2020, provided that proper health and safety guidelines are followed.
 This Dentons Canada COVID-19 Return to Work Employer Toolkit addresses many of the issues that employers will likely face in the coming year as lockdown restrictions fluctuate, easing and possibly restricting again, as necessary, to prevent the spread of the virus.